Gunday: Release

-After the release of the film, Bangladeshis protested on social media over the introductory narration in the film, which says that Bangladesh was created through the Indo-Pakistani War of 1971 and that India's participation brought independence to Bangladesh.
+After the release of the film, Bangladeshis protested on social media over the introductory narration in the film, which says that Bangladesh was created through the Indo-Pakistani war of 1971 and that India's participation brought independence to Bangladesh.
 People from Bangladesh demanded the production house to apologise for its inaccurate representation of its history.
 Contrary to the film's depiction, the country was created after the Bangladesh Liberation War, and India joined an already ongoing war of independence and was not the sole reason for the independence as told in the film.
 An article published in The Wall Street Journal wrote that "to claim that India's participation alone brought about independence, as the film does, is incorrect [...]
 Bangladesh was born because Bangladeshi fighters had been battling the larger and better equipped Pakistani military for months.
 India's participation only quickened the war's end.
 It is the people of Bangladesh who liberated themselves from Pakistan."
 Bangladeshis were also offended by a scene in the film where many Bangladeshis called themselves Indians and spoke Hindi.
 A week later, Yash Raj Films made an official apology statement.

-Irate Bangladeshis launched a social media campaign with the hashtag "GundayHumiliatedHistoryOfBangladesh" on Twitter, asking people to bury the film on the Internet Movie Database.
+Irate Bangladeshis launched a social media campaign with the hashtag "GundayHumiliatedHistoryOfBangladesh" on Twitter, asking people to bury the film on IMDb.
 Facebook groups were formed to boycott and downvote the film.
 As a result, the film suffered from vote brigading on IMDb, where it was the lowest rated film at the time of its release, with a 1.4/10 rating based on more than 44,000 votes, 91% of which gave it one star.
 As of 2 August 2017, it holds a rating of 2.1/10.